AirwavesMan/O9-Gambling-Script/README.md

-# Over9000 Gambling Script
+# Over9000 Gambling Script for Epoch 1.0.7+

-Over9000 Gambling Script by A Man<br>
+Over9000 Gambling Script by Airwaves Man<br>
 If you use it, please give credit<br>
-Free to use in Salivals modPack<br>

-Works only with ZSC: https://github.com/oiad/ZSC
+Works only if Z_singleCurrency = true;

 <br>